Inspector Singh, of the Singapore police force, might just have to look to his laurels. Courtesy, of all unlikely people, his wife, Mrs. Singh.

 Mrs. Singh wants only to prove to her husband that India is modern.
 And better than China.

 It is a masterstroke making this thin, sharp-tongued woman her husband’s assistant, for not only does it make for great humour, it also allows us to get to know Mrs. Singh better.
+She finally steps out from her husband’s shadow, and becomes a brilliant character in her own right.

 Like any first time visitor to Mumbai, the good Inspector is taken aback at the smell, the dirt, the crowds, the noise.